rosehanuy/rosehanuy/README.md

 ### Hi there 👋

 I'm currently working as a research assistant at the CUNY Advanced Science Research Center.
-I graduated from Hunter College with an MA in Geography/GIS in 2024.
+I graduated from Hunter College with an MA in Geography/GIS.